BJP MLA suspended for tearing copy of his calling attention motion in J'khand House | Law-Order

 - India

 The House was witness to unruly scenes after it convened when opposition parties led by BJP protested in the House for the fourth consecutive day blaming the state government for not taking cognizance of the alleged manipulation in the JPSC examination and shouted slogans in front of the speaker's podium.
-Following the tearing of the copy of the calling attention, Pradeep Yadav, an MLA of Congress, a ruling ally, demanded disciplinary action against Jaiswal for the tearing of the calling attention copy.
+Following the tearing of the copy of the calling attention motion, Pradeep Yadav, an MLA of Congress, a ruling ally, demanded disciplinary action against Jaiswal.
 He was supported by Congress MLA Irfan Ansari and then by others of the treasury bench.

 Chief Minister Hemant Soren, who was present in the House too demanded action against Jaiswal and the Speaker Ravindra Mahato assured that it would be taken.